gperdrizet/unit-two-frameworks/README.md

 ## Running

 To run the notebooks, you need to provide the following credentials via environment variables.
-The method to do so will depend on the enviromnet in which you are running (see below).
+The method to do so will depend on the environment in which you are running (see below).

 1. `HF_TOKEN`: A HuggingFace access token with repository read/write and inference permission
 2. `LANGFUSE_PUBLIC_KEY`: A Langfuse public key